-JTS: By the end of the first semester, the following deliverables will be pleted to get the proposal started: Establish process to and make decision on system to be implemented.
-Train career specialists.
-Pilot with small student group.
-Outreach, engage, and coordinate opportunities with local businesses. will b IVITIES: By the end of 2019/20 school year, the following deliverables be complete to demonstrate the proposal is in progress: Provide an overview and training with all middle and high school counselors. □ Capture information about current internship opportunities with guidance counselors, academies to develop a "lay of the land". □ Community event(s) introducing local business/orgs + students to platform (March 2020) □ WBL opportunity matches facilitated by system Spring + Summer 20 for Fall 20 placements. succ [PUTS: The following short-term SMART goal will help demonstrate ressful implementation of the proposal: □ Within one year, businesses and organizations will have a single point of contact that would allow any ACPS student the ability to interact with that opportunity. □ 25% of all juniors and seniors will have completed the community- or work-based learning experience right for them. □ Participation will mirror general demographics of ACPS. succ COMES: The following long-term SMART goal will help determine tess/effect/impact of the proposal: Within four years, we will facilitate and/or provide with equity the meaningful work-based or community-based learning experience that is right for each student, and we must do this for each and every student prior to graduation: 100%
+completed to get the proposal started: ☑ Establish process to and make decision on system to be implemented. ☑ Train career specialists. ☑ Pilot with small student group. ☑ Outreach, engage, and coordinate opportunities with local businesses.
+ACTIVITIES: By the end of 2019/20 school year, the following deliverables will be complete to demonstrate the proposal is in progress: □ Provide an overview and training with all middle and high school counselors. □ Capture information about current internship opportunities with guidance counselors, academies to develop a "lay of the land". □ Community event(s) introducing local business/orgs + students to platform (March 2020) □ WBL opportunity matches facilitated by system Spring + Summer 20 for Fall 20 placements.
+OUTPUTS: The following short-term SMART goal will help demonstrate successful implementation of the proposal: ☐ Within one year, businesses and organizations will have a single point of contact that would allow any ACPS student the ability to interact with that opportunity. ☐ 25% of all juniors and seniors will have completed the community- or work-based learning experience right for them. ☐ Participation will mirror general demographics of ACPS.
+OUTCOMES: The following long-term SMART goal will help determine meaningful work-based or community-based learning experience that is right for each student, and we must do this for each and every success/effect/impact of the proposal: